lb3361/gigatron-lb/extension-crazy/fab/README.md

 ## Building the boards

-Assembling surface mount component is challenging for a hobbyist like me.
+Assembling surface mount component is challenging for most of us.
 The most practical and economical approach at this point is to contact Hans61 on the forum because he now has mastered his reflow oven.
 I only have good things to say about HansPCB ;-)